 Best Turntables Under $300

-Three picks in the $150–$300 range.
+Three picks across the entry-level and mid-range tiers.
 Each one sounds good, won't damage your records, and leaves room to grow.

 The simplest setup possible.
 Plug in and play.